natasjja/3-serverless-patterns/README.md

 #### Fan-Out

-- Create a `.env` file for this service and add an email for the sender's email address, set to `SENDER_EMAIL_ADDRESS` variable.
+- Create a `.env` file for this service and add an email for the sender's email address, set to `SENDER_EMAIL_ADDRESS`.

 - You'll then need to go to SES in the AWS console and verify the address you're sending the email **from** and **to** due to the sandbox restrictions.